Baking: learning from the professional

 Just like the Baker’s

 In the course of her career, Christina has collected many useful experiences and passed some of them on to Maddie.
-For example, how to make a button bread roll which looks like it’s from the baker.
+For example, how to make a button bread roll that looks like it’s from the baker.
 Or what you have to do, so that your dough is really nice and fluffy.
-It was also interesting for Maddie to find out where the ingredients for Christina’s bakings come from.
-“From the local mill, where grain from the region is processed into flour“, explains Christina.
+It was also interesting for Maddie to find out where the ingredients for Christina’s baking come from.
+“From the local mill, where grain from the region is processed into flour,” explains Christina.
 “We are really lucky that we have all the ingredients locally.
 Not everyone has that.”

 The perfect accompaniment

 The bread rolls are braided and in the oven.
 There’s still just a little time to learn about Christina’s story.
 She actually wanted to simply start baking and searched for recipes.
-Recipes which worked well have been posted on the blog.
+Recipes that worked well have been posted on the blog.
 Meanwhile, many baking enthusiasts travel from throughout SalzburgerLand to Lungau to benefit from Christina’s knowledge.
-“I also don’t know how it has become so big, it just simply happened“ laughs Christina.
+“I also don’t know how it has become so big; it just simply happened,” laughs Christina.

 For those who, after reading this, now feel like baking bread – here is a recipe to try.
 This is about the first bread that Christina ever baked.
 Good luck and Bon Appetite!

 * 4 teaspoons of bread spice

 * 1350 g lukewarm water